 Will the decision be made at the meeting?

-Most planning applications considered by Councillors are decided at their first hearing at the Development Committee.
-However, some decisions may be:
+Councillors decide on most planning applications at their first hearing at the Development Committee.
+Some decisions may be delayed for:

-- Deferred for more information to be obtained, or for negotiations to take place
+- to obtain more information or for negotiations to take place

-You can attend and ask to speak again when the issue is reconsidered at the next Committee meeting but please note that public speaking is not allowed at site inspections.
+If the issue is reconsidered at the next meeting, you can attend and ask to speak.
+Please note that public speaking is not allowed at site inspections.

 How are planning applications decided?

-When the Council receives a planning application, a notice is posted on or close to the site to which the application relates.
+When the council receives a planning application, a notice is posted on or near the application's site.

 Local Town and Parish Councils are consulted on all applications.

-The Head of Planning can determine straightforward applications but applications which are more complicated are considered by the Development Committee.
-If the application has to go to Committee any views given in writing will be summarised as part of the officer’s report to Committee.
+The Head of Planning can determine straightforward applications, but the Development Committee considers complicated applications.
+If the application has to go to committee, the case officer will summarise any views given in writing as part of their report to the committee.

 A Tree Preservation Order (TPO) is an order made by a Local Planning Authority which makes it an offence to cut down, top, lop, uproot, wilfully damage or destroy a tree without the Authority's permission.

-The purpose of a TPO is to protect trees which make a significant impact on their local surroundings.
-This is particularly important where trees are in immediate danger.
-In general all types of tree can be covered by a TPO, including hedgerow trees, but not hedges, bushes or shrubs.
+The purpose of a TPO is to protect trees that make a significant impact on their local surroundings.
+An order is essential where trees are in immediate danger.
+In general, a TPO can cover all types of tree, including hedgerow trees, but not hedges, bushes or shrubs.
 A TPO can cover anything from a single tree to woodland.

-When a TPO is made the Council may make an Order which comes into effect immediately but it must then be confirmed within six months.
-The Council has delegated the making of TPOs to its officers but if an objection is made the decision on whether or not a TPO should be confirmed has to be made by the Development Committee.
+When a TPO is made, the council may make an order that immediately comes into effect, but it must then be confirmed within six months.
+The council has delegated the making of TPOs to its officers.
+If an objection is made, the Development Committee has to decide whether the TPO is confirmed.

-If you wish to object to or express support for a TPO, please write to the Council within 28 days of the Order being made, saying why and giving details of the relevant tree(s).
-All written comments will be summarised in the report to the Committee and taken into account when the Committee decides whether or not the Order should be confirmed.
+If you want to object or support a TPO, write to the council within 28 days of the Order being made.
+Please say why, and provide details of the relevant trees.
+All written comments will be summarised in the report to the committee and taken into account when the committee decides whether or not the Order should be confirmed.